Coat of arms of the Masovian Voivodeship: Congress Poland

 The Masovian Voivodeship of the Congress Poland had been established on 16 January 1816.
 Its coat of arms featured four equally-sized fields.
 The top left field featured a red background with a white (silver) eagle, with raised wings, its head turned left, and a yellow (golden) legs.
 The top right field featured a yellow (golden) background, with a left-facing half of a black lion, joined with a right-facing half of a white (silver) eagle, both wearing together a yellow (golden) crown on their heads.
 The bottom left field featured a background divided vertically onto two identical stripes, white and red.
 It depicted a left-facing half of a red lion, joined with a right-facing half of a white (silver) eagle, both wearing together a yellow (golden) crown on their heads.
-The bottom right field featured a red background, with a red eagle with raised wings, its head turned left, and a yellow (golden) legs, and a yellow (golden) letter R in a ring, placed on its chest.
-The four charges represented a historical voivodeships (pronvices) that used to exist within the borders of the voivodeship.
+The bottom right field featured a red background, with a black eagle with raised wings, its head turned left, and a yellow (golden) legs, and a yellow (golden) letter R in a ring, placed on its chest.
+The four charges represented a historical voivodeships (provinces) that used to exist within the borders of the voivodeship.
 Those were from left to right, and from top to bottom: Masovian Voivodeship, Łęczyca Voivodeship, voivodeships of Brześć Kujawski and Inowrocław, Łęczyca Voivodeship, and Rawa Voivodeship.
 On 7 March 1837, the voivodeship had been replaced by Masovian Governorate, which continued using the same coat of arms, until its disestablishment on 31 December 1844, when it was incorporated into then-established Warsaw Governorate.